syedhassaanahmed/neo-to-cosmos/README.md

 ```
 :play northwind-graph
 ```
 Walkthrough enough to completely load the data.
-Be careful...the last step of movie-graph will have you deleting all your new data!
+Be careful... last step of the movie-graph will have you deleting all your new data!

 ## Get Your Cosmos DB ready
 If you don't have Cosmos DB set up yet, head over to Azure Cosmos DB documentation and follow the instructions to [Create a Database Account]( https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-dotnet).
-You don't need to create a graph, because the code will do it for you.
+You don't need to create a graph, because the app will do it for you.

 ## Final steps
 Before you run the app, you'll need to create `config.json` file with [this schema](https://github.com/syedhassaanahmed/neo-to-cosmos/blob/master/sampleConfig.json).
-The config contains settings to your Neo4j and Cosmos DB databases, as well as an optional Redis cache to facilitate restart scenario.
+The config contains settings to your Neo4j and Cosmos DB databases, as well as an optional Redis cache to facilitate resume scenario.

 ### Step 1: Get Your Cosmos DB Endpoint.
 <img src="images/azure-cosmos-keys.png"/>

-Select the Keys tab of your Azure Cosmos DB account you'll see the "URI"...copy that value to the `cosmosDb.endpoint`.
+Select the Keys tab of your Azure Cosmos DB account you'll see the "URI"...copy that value to  `cosmosDb.endpoint`.

 ### Step 2: Get Your Cosmos DB AuthKey.
-The primary or secondary key can be used as the `cosmosDb.authKey`
+Either primary or secondary key can be used as `cosmosDb.authKey`
 > Hint: Use the copy button...its way easier than trying to select it with a mouse.

 ### Step 3: Neo4j config
 If you used the defaults, you should only need to set `neo4j.pass` to whatever you changed it to when you first logged in.

-### Step 4 (Optional): Setup a Redis Server
+### Step 4 (Optional): Set up a Redis Server
-Setup a local or remote Redis server and specify an optional `redisUrl` value in the config.
+Set up a local or remote Redis server and specify an optional `redisUrl` value in the config.
 Redis allows us to resume an incomplete data migration without consuming Cosmos DB RUs.
-The fastest way to setup Redis is to use docker.
+The fastest way to set up Redis is to use docker.
 ```
 docker run --name neo2cosmos-redis -p 6379:6379 -d redis
 ```